EJ-Lan/AutoReserve/README.md

 6️⃣ - View all users
 7️⃣ - Exit

-This project is for me to practice N-tier architecture, Interfaces, Dependency Injection, Lists, Streams, Maven, Tests, and Spring Boot
+This project is for me to practice N-tier architecture, Interfaces, Dependency Injection, Lists, Streams, Maven, and Tests

 ## N-Tier Architecture
 * Created POJO (Plain Old Java Object) classes such as `User.java`, `Car.java`, `CarBooking.java`